 Due to increasing pressure from investors, boards and compliance officers, the CFO must have a hand (or two) in every aspect of business operations.
-Utilizing procurement software allows you to more efficiently manage and control purchasing and ensure both employee and vendor compliance throughout the process.
-This means that you will free up your time for more strategic buying while also empowering your managers to make smart spending decisions.
-Just follow these 5 Best Practices for Requisition & Purchase Order Management:
+Utilizing purchase order software allows you to more efficiently manage and control purchasing and ensure both employee and vendor compliance throughout the procure-to-pay process.
+This means that you will free up your time for more strategic buying while also empowering your managers to make smart spending decisions using purchase order best practices.

 Purchase order software helps you to decentralize your buying process, which prevents time delays and over or under purchasing of materials.
 Software with employee self-service allows employees outside of procurement to easily fill in and submit for approval requisition templates with pre-approved vendor contract pricing.
 With the appropriate approval workflows and dollar thresholds in place, you can easily delegate approval of lower value items to your department managers.
 It’s really a win-win situation: while your department managers are empowered to make smart purchasing decisions, your procurement team can devote more time to strategic contracts and sourcing of high-value items.
 With decentralized purchasing, department managers and employees alike will be happy to get exactly what they need, when they need it.